sassoftware/sas-studio-custom-steps/Log - Collect Logs with Rake/README.md

 All options are optional.
 When no additional options are selected, Rake simply extracts and saves logs using the default behavior.

+## Additional Documentation

+The `extras/` directory contains supplementary Markdown files that provide more detailed information about this project:

+- **CHANGELOG.md**
+  A chronological summary of notable changes and updates.

+- **CUSTOM-STEP.md**
+  Detailed documentation of the Custom Step UI, including usage notes and configuration options.

+- **MACRO.md**
+  A reference guide for the underlying SAS macros, including parameters, settings, and output details.

+- **TEST.md**
+  Test patterns and validation examples used during development.

 ## Limitations

 Rake relies on the OpenSearch REST API provided by SAS Viya Monitoring for Kubernetes.